abo-abo/hydra/README.md

-This package for GNU Emacs that can be used to tie related commands into a family of short bindings with a common prefix - a Hydra.
+This is a package for GNU Emacs that can be used to tie related commands into a family of short bindings with a common prefix - a Hydra.

-Once you summon a Hydra (through the prefixed binding), all the heads can be called in succession with only a short extension.
+Once you summon the Hydra through the prefixed binding (the body + any one head), all heads can be called in succession with only a short extension.

 The Hydra is vanquished once Hercules, any binding that isn't the Hydra's head, arrives.
 Note that Hercules, besides vanquishing the Hydra, will still serve his orignal purpose, calling his proper command.
 This makes the Hydra very seamless, it's like a minor mode that disables itself auto-magically.

 Here's how I use the examples bundled with Hydra:

+    (require 'hydra-examples)
     (hydra-create "C-M-w" hydra-example-move-window-splitter)

 You can expand the examples in-place, it still looks elegant: